-This method to compute core-periphery organisation has two parameters: $\alpha \in [0,1]$ and $\beta \in [0,1]$.
-The parameter $\alpha$ sets the sharpness of the boundary between the geometric core and the geometric periphery.
+This method to compute core-periphery organization has two parameters: $\alpha \in [0,1]$ and $\beta \in [0,1]$.
+The parameter $\alpha$ sets the sharpness of the boundary between the geometrical core and the geometrical periphery.
 The value $\alpha = 0$ yields the fuzziest boundary, and $\alpha = 1$ gives the sharpest transition (i.e., a binary transition): as $\alpha$ varies from $0$ to $1$, the maximum slope of $C^*$ varies from $0$ to $+\infty$.
-The parameter $\beta$ sets the size of the geometric core: as $\beta$ varies from $0$ to $1$, the number of nodes included in the core varies from $N$ to $0$.
+The parameter $\beta$ sets the size of the geometrical core: as $\beta$ varies from $0$ to $1$, the number of nodes included in the core varies from $N$ to $0$.
 One now has the choice of either taking into account the local core scores of a node for a set of $(\alpha,\beta)$ coordinates sampled from $[0,1] \times [0,1]$ (where one weighs each choice by its corresponding value of $R$) or one can take into account only the score for particular choices of $(\alpha,\beta)$.